intersystems-community/CacheGitHubCI/README.md

 Hook execution
 -----------

 Every time hook gets activated (by webhook or task) it executes the following series of steps: PreCompile → Compile → PostCompile → UnitTests.
-You can (optionally) supply the code for PreCompile, PostCompile, UnitTests steps and results of their execution gets recorded in CacheGitHubCI.Update object.
+You can (optionally) supply the code for PreCompile, PostCompile, UnitTests steps and results of their execution get recorded in CacheGitHubCI.Update object.
 Here's how to create actions:

     Set a1 = ##class(CacheGitHubCI.Action).%New()   // Create new action
     Set a1.Type="code"                              // Set it as COS code